 To create a new table in a relational database, we use the CREATE TABLE command.

 CREATE TABLE STUDENT ( roll_no int, name varchar(30), phone varchar(11) );

-- Primary key: It makes sure that all the data of primary key constraint have unique values and No null Value.
+- Primary key: It makes sure that all the data of the primary key constraint have unique values and no null values.